Dinky Dax

 • My Account

-Neutering Advice
+Dachshund Neutering Advice

 When should I neuter my mini sausage dog ?

-We have known for a long time that neutering Dachshunds too early can carry additional risks, particularly when it comes to spinal health and musculoskeletal development.
-Many experienced breeders, vets and behaviour professionals have advised waiting until around two years of age unless there is a medical reason not to.
+For those of us in the Dachshund community, this will resonate strongly.
+We have long understood that neutering Dachshunds too early can pose additional risks, particularly concerning spinal health and musculoskeletal development.
+Numerous experienced breeders, vets, and behavior professionals have recommended waiting until around two years of age unless a medical reason dictates otherwise.
+Thus, this guidance largely mirrors what the breed community has been advocating for some time.

 • Home